Home Programming Python vs Rust: Performance, Safety, and When to Use Each

 return {"prediction": score, "confidence": 0.87}

-Twenty lines.
-A complete type-validated, auto-documented REST API endpoint.
-Python’s expressiveness per line of code is genuinely extraordinary.
+Twenty lines produce a complete, type-validated, auto-documented REST API endpoint.
+Python’s expressiveness per line of code is genuinely substantial.

 Where Python Struggles

-Python’s limitations are well-known and worth acknowledging honestly.
-The Global Interpreter Lock (GIL) means Python cannot execute multiple threads in parallel on multiple CPU cores — a significant limitation for CPU-bound concurrent workloads.
-(Note: Python 3.13 introduced an experimental “free-threaded” mode that removes the GIL, but ecosystem compatibility is still evolving.)
+Python’s limitations are well known and warrant honest acknowledgement.
+The Global Interpreter Lock (GIL) means that Python cannot execute multiple threads in parallel across multiple CPU cores, a significant limitation for CPU-bound concurrent workloads.
+(Python 3.13 introduced an experimental “free-threaded” mode that removes the GIL, but ecosystem compatibility is still evolving.)

 Raw Python is slow for CPU-intensive operations.
-A Python loop processing millions of numbers will be 10-100x slower than equivalent C or Rust code.
-This is usually mitigated by NumPy vectorization, but it’s a real constraint for algorithms that don’t vectorize easily.
+A Python loop processing millions of numbers will be 10 to 100 times slower than equivalent C or Rust code.
+This is usually mitigated by NumPy vectorisation, but it remains a real constraint for algorithms that do not vectorise easily.

-Python’s memory usage is high compared to lower-level languages.
-A Python list of integers uses approximately 28 bytes per integer, compared to 4-8 bytes in a compiled language.
-For systems processing large volumes of small data items, this overhead adds up quickly.
+Python’s memory usage is high compared with lower-level languages.
+A Python list of integers uses approximately 28 bytes per integer, compared with 4 to 8 bytes in a compiled language.
+For systems processing large volumes of small data items, this overhead accumulates rapidly.

-Rust has achieved something that was long considered impossible: a systems programming language that is both memory-safe and does not require a garbage collector.
-Understanding why this matters requires a brief detour into why memory management is hard.
+Rust has achieved what was long considered improbable: a systems programming language that is both memory-safe and does not require a garbage collector.
+Understanding why this matters requires a brief detour into why memory management is difficult.

-In languages like C and C++, the programmer is responsible for explicitly allocating and freeing memory.
-This gives maximum control but creates an entire category of bugs: use-after-free errors (using memory after it’s been freed), double-free errors (freeing the same memory twice), buffer overflows (writing beyond the end of an array).
-These bugs are the root cause of an enormous proportion of security vulnerabilities.
-The U.S. National Security Agency estimates that 70% of serious security vulnerabilities in recent years can be traced to memory safety issues.
+In languages such as C and C++, the programmer is responsible for explicit allocation and deallocation of memory.
+This grants maximum control but creates an entire category of bugs, including use-after-free errors (using memory after it has been freed), double-free errors (freeing the same memory twice) and buffer overflows (writing beyond the end of an array).
+These bugs are the root cause of a substantial proportion of security vulnerabilities.
+The US National Security Agency has estimated that 70 percent of serious security vulnerabilities in recent years can be traced to memory safety issues.

-Languages like Java, Python, Go, and C# solve this by adding a garbage collector — a runtime process that automatically identifies and frees unused memory.
-This eliminates memory bugs but introduces unpredictable pauses (the GC needs to stop the world to collect garbage), higher memory overhead, and limits on deterministic performance — all problematic for real-time systems, operating system kernels, and other low-level applications.
+Languages such as Java, Python, Go and C# address this problem by adding a garbage collector, a runtime process that automatically identifies and frees unused memory.
+This eliminates memory bugs but introduces unpredictable pauses (the garbage collector must stop the world to collect garbage), higher memory overhead, and limits on deterministic performance, all problematic for real-time systems, operating system kernels and other low-level applications.

-Rust takes a third path: it enforces memory safety at compile time, through a system called the borrow checker, with zero runtime overhead.
-If your Rust code compiles, the compiler has proven that it is free from memory safety bugs.
-No garbage collector needed.
-No runtime pauses.
-Just safe, fast code.
+Rust takes a third approach: it enforces memory safety at compile time, through a system called the borrow checker, with zero runtime overhead.
+If a Rust program compiles, the compiler has proven that it is free of memory safety bugs.
+No garbage collector is required.
+No runtime pauses occur.
+The result is safe, fast code.

-- There can be any number of immutable references to a value, or exactly one mutable reference — but not both simultaneously.
+2. There can be any number of immutable references to a value, or exactly one mutable reference—but not both simultaneously.

-These rules sound simple but have profound implications.
-They prevent data races (two threads can’t mutate the same memory simultaneously).
-They prevent use-after-free bugs (you can’t use a reference to a value after its owner has freed it).
-They prevent a whole class of concurrency bugs that plague C++ and Java programs.
-And the compiler verifies all of this before the program ever runs.
+These rules sound straightforward but have substantial implications.
+They prevent data races, since two threads cannot mutate the same memory simultaneously.
+They prevent use-after-free bugs, since a reference cannot be used after its owner has freed the value.
+They prevent an entire class of concurrency bugs that affect C++ and Java programs.
+The compiler verifies all of this before the program executes.

 // Rust ownership example — this won't compile